Class of scalable parallel and vectorizable pseudorandom number generators based on non-cryptographic RSA exponentiation ciphers: Implementation in 64 bits

-Care needs to be taken in steps \eqref{eqn:WH3} and \eqref{CodeExponentiationStep3} to avoid negative intermediate results and, since $n>2^{53}$, step \eqref {CodeFloatingPointStep} needs to include a test to avoid returning the upper limit $r=1.0$ in the IEEE double precision floating point format.
+Care needs to be taken in steps \eqref{eqn:WH3} and \eqref{CodeExponentiationStep3} to avoid negative intermediate results and, since $n>2^{53}$, step \eqref {CodeFloatingPointStep} should include a test to avoid returning the upper limit $r=1.0$ in the IEEE double-precision floating point format. \cite{CRTExponents}

-There are 98,182,656 primes in the range $[2^{31}, 2^{32}]$,\cite{http://oeis.org/A036378} but cryptography theory suggests choosing $p_1$ and $p_2$ from the set of \textit{safe primes}, i.e. primes $p$ for which $(p-1)/2$ is also prime.\cite{Schneier1994, SophieGermain} Since the 64-bit ciphertexts are determined by $c_1\in\mathbb{Z}_{p_1}$ and $c_2\in\mathbb{Z}_{p_2}$ using Garner's formula, we performed many statistical tests using 32-bit prime moduli $n=p$.\cite{PohligHellman1978,Beale2014} Most primes work fine, but occasionally primes in which $p-1$ contains only small factors fail some of the U01 tests.
-For those two reasons, we recommend using only safe primes to construct $n=p_1 p_2$.
-This does not seriously limit the scalability of our generator since there are 3,060,794 safe primes in the range $[2^{31} , 2^{32}]$,\cite{http://oeis.org/A211395} so there are $4.68\times 10^{12}$ safe prime pairs.
-Using safe primes has the added advantage that every small odd exponent $e$ is coprime to $\phi(n)$.
+There are 98,182,656 primes in the range $[2^{31}, 2^{32}]$.\cite{http://oeis.org/A036378} Since the 64-bit ciphertexts are determined by $c_p\in\mathbb{Z}_{p}$ and $c_q\in\mathbb{Z}_{q}$ using Garner's formula, we performed some statistical tests using 32-bit prime moduli $n=p$.\cite{PohligHellman1978,Beale2014} Most primes work fine, but occasionally primes in which $p-1$ contains only small factors fail some of the U01 tests.
+To avoid this we choose $p$ and $q$ from the set of safe primes, i.e. primes $p$ for which $(p-1)/2$ is also prime. \cite{Schneier1994, SophieGermain} This does not seriously limit the scalability of the generator since there are 3,060,794 safe primes in the range $[2^{31} , 2^{32}]$.\cite{http://oeis.org/A211395} Using safe primes has the added advantage that every small odd exponent $e$ is coprime to $\phi(n)$.

-Choosing $n \approx q$ has the advantage that $D$-dimensional message sequence $\{m_k, m_{k+1} .. , m_{k+D} \}$ samples $\mathbb{Z}_n^D$ nearly uniformly, so each message is a pseudorandom one-time pad-like encryption of the previous message.
-This choice further reduces the total number of moduli available, but there are still over ten million independent values of $n$ that differ from $q$ by less than one part in a million.
-The full period of each generator is then $P=(q-1)n \approx 2^{126} \approx 8.5 \times 10^{37}$.
+Choosing $n \approx Q$ has the advantage that the $D$-dimensional message sequence $\{m_k, m_{k+1} .. , m_{k+D} \}$ samples $\mathbb{Z}_n^D$ nearly uniformly, so each message approximates a pseudorandom one-time pad-like encryption of the previous message.
+This choice reduces the total number of moduli available, but there are still over ten million independent values of $n$ that differ from $Q$ by less than one part in a million.
+The full period of each generator is then $P=(Q-1)n \approx 2^{126} \approx 8.5 \times 10^{37}$.